kienmarkdo/Job-Market-Trends-Analysis/README.md

     - `docker compose down` to stop your running containers
     - `docker system prune -a` to delete all *stopped* images and containers

+### Populate Database
+Now that the database instance is up and the schema is created, it needs to be populated with data as well as measurements.
+- `python db/db.py` populates all tables with data, including measurements

 <!-- ## Docker containers
 - Enter `postgres` container
     - `docker exec -it postgres bash` to enter the postgres container